-Do you have any last words of wisdom or advice on how to become a veterinarian and navigate life after vet school?
+Do you have any last words of wisdom or advice from your books on how to become a veterinarian?

 I would recommend that anyone thinking of becoming a veterinarian thoroughly research the realities of this career before entering vet school.
-(Once you start vet school you’ll be too busy!)
+I wrote some books on how to become a veterinarian but also books on life after vet school Once you start vet school you’ll be too busy to research!
 More resources are available now than were available when I was looking into this career.
 I ended up entering the field being quite unaware of the challenges I would face.
 I really wasn’t prepared for the reality of being a small animal veterinarian at all.
 Actually, none of the vets I know felt prepared when they started out.
 And if you’re not prepared, you end up feeling like you’ve been hit by a freight train.

-There are so many great possibilities that being a veterinary doctor affords you.
+There are so many great possibilities that the veterinarian career path affords you.
 The DVM degree has the potential to empower you to do so many amazing things and to have such an amazing life.
 However, if you don’t prepare for the challenges you’re going to face along the way, instead of being able to proactively steer your career, you’re going to be at a disadvantage.
 It’s much more difficult to mold this career into exactly what you want it to be if you end up reacting to the challenges instead of anticipating and preparing in advance for them.

 How can people find you?

 Dr. K has a wealth of information on how to become a veterinarian, as well as navigating life after vet school.
-Take a look at her website and learn from her!
+Take a look at her books on how to become a veterinarian and learn from her!